 Besides the fact that the Noco GB50 is built like a tank and designed in the US, one other thing that endeared me to the jumper was the fact that it was advertised to hold a charge for a solid year.

-However, more than five years after, the Noco GB 50 has consistently been able to sit in the trunk of my daily driver for months on end, doing nothing in the extreme cold (or heat), just waiting to be called upon.
+However, more than five years later, the Noco GB 50 has consistently been able to sit in the trunk of my daily driver for months on end, doing nothing in the extreme cold (or heat), just waiting to be called upon.

-This, you’ll agree with me, is rare.
+This, you’ll agree with me, is rare (and ultimately, makes all the difference for a portable jumper).

 3. Foolproof Operation